rhilconsultants/openshift/workshops/OpenShift Pipelines/prerequisites.md

 * user: gitea_admin
 * password: r8sA8CPHD9!bt6d

 In `gitea` press the pull-down icon at the top right and select `Site Administration`.
 In the `User Accounts` tab press `Create User Account` and create a user named `demo` with password `demodemo`.
 Deselect `Require user to change password`.
+Set the password to: 123456